thomahn3/ocr-neural-network/README.md

 # ocr-neural-network
- An Optical Character Recgonition neural network
+ An Optical Character Recgonition neural network in python

-## INCOMPLETE
+## Downsides
+- No gpu functionality therefore slow